saguijs/sagui/README.md

 #### Code formatting

 We expect the code to be formatted using [prettier](https://github.com/prettier/prettier).
-You can do that by running:
+Sagui has a script that can apply the expected code format for you, simply run:

 ```bash
 npm run format
 ```

-It is recommended that you install the [prettier plugin](https://atom.io/packages/prettier-atom) in your editor of choice with the configuration:
+To get the code formatted automatically for you, it is recommended that you install the [prettier plugin](https://atom.io/packages/prettier-atom) in your editor of choice with the same configuration that is used by Sagui:

 - singleQuote: `true`
 - parser: `babylon`